aalto-speech/subword-kaldi/README.md

 For the other scripts (l/r/lr-marked ) the number of extra disambiguation symbols can be reduced to 1

+## What type of marking style is the best?

+This unfortunately depends on your language and dataset.
+We have seen different optimal values for different datasets and languages.

 ## Limitiations

  - The lexicon files are not updated in the lang directory, so lexicon-based alignment of lattices will not work (fix in progress)
  - At this moment all pronunciations will have probability 1 (which is common anyway for grapheme-based systems).
 If custom probabilities are required the `local/make_lfst_*.py` files should be updated to include them.

+## Help

+Feel free to make an issue or send me an email on peter.smit@aalto.fi if you have trouble getting these scripts to work.